henrygander/Machine_Learning/Data_Science/Example_Projects/README.md

 Here is a list of example projects for data science:

 * [Visualization of the iris dataset](/01_Visualization_Iris/Visualizition%20with%20pandas%20matplotlib%20seaborn.ipynb
   "Visualizition with pandas matplotlib seaborn.ipynb")
 * [Prediction with Regression Models](/02_Regression/Regression%20with%20sklearn.ipynb
 "Regression with sklearn.ipynb")

+___
-## Preview
+## Preview of example projects

-**[Visualization of the iris dataset](/01_Visualization_Iris/Visualizition%20with%20pandas%20matplotlib%20seaborn.ipynb "Visualizition%20with%20pandas%20matplotlib%20seaborn.ipynb")**
+[Visualization of the iris dataset](/01_Visualization_Iris/Visualizition%20with%20pandas%20matplotlib%20seaborn.ipynb "Visualizition with pandas matplotlib seaborn.ipynb")

 **pairplot**<br>
 ![pairplot preview](images/pairplot%20preview.jpg)<br><br>